 In this article, we explain the potential triggers of a COPD exacerbation, how to recognize when one is happening, and how to treat them.

 Exacerbations can develop quickly.
 Sometimes, they do so with little warning.

-Exacerbations can come on quickly and sometimes with little warning.
-Typical tests such as chest X-rays and blood tests are often unable to detect the severity of an exacerbation, so understanding the early signs are important.
-It is important for patients to be aware of even slight changes in their typical symptoms.
+Typical tests, such as chest X-rays and blood tests, are often unable to detect the severity of an exacerbation.
+It is therefore important to understand the early signs.
+People with COPD should be aware of even slight changes in their symptoms.

 - more wheezing than normal

-- change in the color of mucus, which may be yellow, green, tan, or bloody
+- changes to the color of mucus, which may be yellow, green, tan, or bloody

 - confusion or sleepiness